nahusznaj/nahusznaj.github.io/_posts/projects/2018-08-03-exploration-SAT-score-NYC.md

 ---

-Find a Jupyter notebook with my project [Exploration of SAT scores and schooling in NYC](https://github.com/nahusznaj/Dataquest_Mission217_SAT_scores_NYC/blob/master/Schools.ipynb)
+Today I have completed another stimulating project: [Exploration of SAT scores and schooling in NYC](https://github.com/nahusznaj/Dataquest_Mission217_SAT_scores_NYC/blob/master/Schools.ipynb)

 In this project I looked at SAT score performance for schools in NYC.

-The project is part of [Dataquest.io]().
+The project is part of [Dataquest.io](), Mission 217!
+You may find their solution at https://github.com/dataquestio/solutions/blob/master/Mission217Solutions.ipynb

 The data is available online at https://data.cityofnewyork.us/Education/2012-SAT-Results/f9bf-2cp4